naavis/haloray/README.md

 On Linux the log file is in `/tmp/haloray/haloray.log`

+If the logs do not show any useful information and no error messages pop up, it is possible the crash happens because of a GPU driver bug.
+This has occasionally happened with some Intel GPUs, and there is not much HaloRay can do about it.
+It is recommended to update to the latest GPU drivers if problems like this are encountered.

 ## Acknowledgments

 - [Lauri Kangas](https://github.com/lkangas) for providing tons of reading material and debugging help